-Today’s web and mobile users expect personalized experiences in every touch point (interaction).
-We seek tailor-made designs that fit our needs and get easily frustrated when we can’t immediately navigate a web or mobile app or site.
+Today’s web and mobile users expect personalized experiences in every touch point.
+We seek bespoke design that fits our needs and we can get easily frustrated when we can’t immediately navigate a web or mobile app or site.
 Better mobile notifications, more actionable emails, and hyper-tailored content are but a handful of tricks of the trade now being implemented in response to the personalization hype.
-But with the increasing, potentially overwhelming, pressure on web designers to perform to our high standards, a new type of web design has emerged: web design automation.
+But with the increasing, potentially overwhelming, pressure on web designers to perform to users’ high standards, a new type of web design has emerged: web design automation.

 As Nick Dank from UX Magazine points out: “The move from handcrafting each page of a website to automated personalization based on user behavior is helping to shift the web design industry toward an object-oriented design approach”.
 We’re seeing designs becoming leaner, more effective and more coherent.
 We’re not only seeing this shift in web design; other industries such as video and online gaming, public transport and even novel dictation are also taking the plunge!

 Applied AI in web design is also removing technical challenges for publishers who want to communicate effectively across a wide range of devices without the burden of having to know how to do all the ‘tech’ themselves.
 And this is only the beginning.
 We’ve seen the first sparks of this automotive revolution in web design, with artificial intelligence web design platforms on the rise.
 We predict a riot to see who can deliver the best!

+Want to know more?
 Read the full post on UX Magazine’s blog here!